In urban chicken farming, bored chickens leads to undesirable behavior: Hens might pluck their feathers or peck at each other.

 Read MoreWhy do roosters crow?
 You may automatically dismiss this as a beginner chicken question, but have you really stopped to think about all that crowing?

 Read MoreAre chickens social animals?
-How do they integrate into the chicken community?
 Learn about the rules, tricks, and sophistication of chicken society.

 Read MoreMake these changes to address chicken behavior problems, and learn how to stop chickens from pecking each other, eating eggs, and more.